jmarente/zycars/README.md

 ## What is Zycars?

-2D racing video game written in Python using Pygame

 **Zycars** is a 2D racing video game written in Python using Pygame.
-It's have 3 game mods.
+It has 3 game modes.
-During the races you'll be able to use different items in order to obstruct our opponents or improve our abilities.
+During the races you'll be able to use different items in order to obstruct your opponents or improve your abilities.

 ## Game modes

 * **Single race**: just a single race against 3 CPU opponents.
-We can configure how many laps to complete
+You can configure how many laps to complete
 * **Championship**: compete against 3 CPU oppnents along 4 races.
-The player with the most number of points will be the winner
+The player with the most number of points will be the winner.
-* **Time trial**: player compete against himself in order to improce his time in different circuits.
+* **Time trial**: player competes against himself in order to improve his time in different circuits.

 ## Project documentation